Is Archaeology Important To Tourism?

 Is Archaeology Important to Tourism?

 Yes!
 Archaeology will promote what’s now called ‘heritage tourism’.
 With the integration of the many fascinating sites and better interpretation we can effectively market our wider prehistory.
 The vital link would be Stonehenge, no longer standing alone.
-Such a proposal would also use the River Avon to give the towns of Amesbury, Salisbury, Ringwood and Christchurch a common promotional message.
-This would give Christchurch a far better sense of place and contrast with the Christian focus on the priory.
+Such a proposal would focus on the River Avon.
+This would give the towns of Amesbury, Salisbury, Ringwood and Christchurch a common promotional message.
+It would also give Christchurch a far better sense of place and contrast with the Christian focus on the priory.
 It would extend its history from 1000 years to at least 6,000 years.

 Money, money, money!
 I neglected to say earlier that Carlisle Council scrapped its archaeology unit in order to save money.
 When Bournemouth, Poole and Christchurch are united, how will it market itself?
 A reliance upon Kiss me quick hats, boats and beaches will sell short our area and our predecessors.
 Is archaeology important to tourism?
 Yes, is the simple answer because it increases jobs and income.